unknownv2/CoreHook/README.md

 Then open `CoreHook` solution `(.sln file)` in Visual Studio and you can build and start the examples, either `CoreHook.FileMonitor` or `CoreHook.UWP.FileMonitor`.

 For `ARM`, you will need to open a command prompt (cmd) and go to the `CoreHook.FileMonitor` directory and run `dotnet publish -r win-arm`.
 Then go to the `CoreHook.FileMonitor.Hook` directory and run `dotnet publish -r win-arm` again.
 Inside the `Build` folder, you will find a `win-arm\publish` folder containing `CoreHook.FileMonitor.exe`.
 Copy the contents of the `publish` folder to your device and then copy the contents of the `win-arm\publish` folder containing `CoreHook.FileMonitor.Hook.dll` inside a folder named `netstandard2.0` in the same directory the original `CoreHook.FileMonitor.exe` is copied to.
+Make sure to also copy the `CoreRunDLL32.dll` and the `corehook32.dll` to the directory of the program.
 For example, the structure should look like this:

 ```
 [+]Corehook.FileMonitor.PublishFolder\